What's the difference between Black Friday and Cyber Monday?

 Hogwash.
 I make my living as The Cheapskate, and I'm here to tell you that every day is Black Friday -- and Cyber Monday.
 There will be some solid deals this November, no doubt about it, but I see similar ones all year.
 Sometimes better ones.

-Just today, for example, I found a Canon EOS Rebel T6 ($599.00 at Camera House) for $280; it normally sells for $450.
+Just today, for example, I found a Canon EOS Rebel T6 ($449.00 at Beach Camera) for $280; it normally sells for $450.
 I recently found an LG wireless sound bar for $125, a full 50 percent off the regular price.
 Often I'll share Bluetooth earbuds for just $10 and speakers for $20.
 Get the idea?

 Ultimately, before you buy anything, on any day, be sure to do your homework and make sure that bargain is really a bargain.